Sound-Rec-Ed - Sound Recorder & Editor

 How to Use Sound-Recorder:

-1. Set the file-name to save recording to, by filling in the Base File Name form box.
+1. Set the file-name to save recording as, by filling in the Base File Name form box.
 (By default, it comes up as new_recording, but you will probably want to pick a more meaningful name that is related to what you are about to record.)

 2. Select the format to save your recording in: WAV, OGG, or MP3.
 (WAV is not a compressed format, so WAV files tend to be ~10x larger than OGG or MP3.)

-3. Click Record Start to start recording.
+4. Click Record Start to start recording.
 The status box on the right side will show Recording.

-5. When done recording, or to pause recording temporarily, click Stop.
+6. When done recording, or to pause recording temporarily, click Stop.
 While stopped, the status box shows Ready to Record.

-6. If done, you can then quit the application by clicking the quit button.
+7. If done, you can then quit the application by clicking the quit button.
 Otherwise, when you wish to resume recording, click Record Start.
 Recording will resume into a new file with the same root-name as before, but with an incremented sequence number.

 While recording, SoundRecEd displays the length of the current recording in minutes and seconds.
 It also shows the total elapsed time of all recordings made in the current session.